 2. No buying single use stuff (although gauze pads and bandages were recently required for a major boo-boo -I was bothered by the purchase and each day of required use).

-3. Stopped my (Here’s a link to Catalog Choice, where you can stop your unwanted catalogues as well as find resources to stop all that other junk).
+3. Stopped my junk mail (Here’s a link to Catalog Choice, where you can stop your unwanted catalogues as well as find resources to stop all that other junk).

 4. Cancelled my newspaper subscriptions (I get my news from twitter mostly!).